Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Super nut.

-I heard super nut.
+Super nut.
+I heard soup and nut.

-Chocolate, surprising to all of us, is fruit and nut.
+Your favorite chocolate, surprising to all of us, is fruit and nut.

 Yeah, you are boring.

-Well, that's a child it was.
+Well, no, as a child it was.

-Cadbury, which is your basic dairy milk here, and then you also have the one we
+which is your basic dairy milk here.

-add in little bits of fruit and nut, and most children, that's disgusting.
+You also have the one where you add in little bits of fruit and nut,

-But yeah, what did I tell you because it sounded slightly healthier?
-No, the
+But yeah, what did I tell you?

-all theory was that your mum would only buy fruit and not thinking that her kids wouldn't want it.
+No, your theory was that your mum would only buy fruit and nut,

 I don't recall that theory, but that does that up.